TasneemZh/Newspaper-SignUp/README.md

 You have to replace the *API key* and *Audience key* by making an account on MailChimp (For more details, see app.js comments)

-Your changes take effect on your local server but not the site unless you deploy your git on Heroku after making your own account on Heroku
+Your changes take effect on your local server but not the site unless you deploy your git on Heroku after making an account on Heroku

 -----------------